hellotunmbi/hellotunmbi/README.md

 My name is Olutunmbi Banto.
 I'm a Software Engineer and Cloud Developer.
 I am proficient in React, Angular, NodeJS and Angular/Ionic.
 I also handle cloud developments, deployments, orchestration and architecture.
 I publish technical articles on [Medium](https://hellotunmbi.medium.com) and Hashnode

 - 🌱 I am
-  - A certified AWS Cloud Development with ALX
+  - A certified AWS Cloud Development from Udacity Nanodegree
   - Learning to become an AWS Solutions Architect.
   - Improving on my UI/UX skills